Staff and Board

 Julian Mocine-McQueen | Director of Education & Outreach

-Julian works with people around the country who are putting government investment dollars to work on a local level to build the green economy.
-He trains local leaders to build the green economy from the ground up by serving as the facilitator of the Green For All Academy.
-He trains leaders with the tools they need to communicate the promise of the green economy and to engage disadvantaged communities in support of green jobs and climate protection strategies.
+Now acting as Green For All’s director of Education and Outreach, he works local leaders to build the green economy from the ground up helping support our base by providing the tools and resources they need to communicate the promise of the green economy and to engage disadvantaged communities in support of a green economy and climate protection strategies.
 Julian works everyday to link local partners, lift those local best practices and models to national prominence, and leverage the success stories for large-scale change.
 Julian has been featured in The Nation, Wiretap magazine and The San Francisco Xpress, and has been recognized by the California Labor Archives for excellence in writing.

 Alyssa Ritterstein | Press Secretary